YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 components are, and what is their layout, and then go deeper into the components round by round, and for each round aiming for a half-clear (not crystal-clear) understanding.
 Day-by-day, you would be  able to see the intricacies more and understand what previously puzzled you.

+### Tree

 The [tree](tree) sample served as my first exposure to OCanren programming.
 I dashed ahead through it to have a feel of the various language constructs,